 Are you afraid of the dark?
 Blame it on the Moon!

-Have you tried to overcome your instinctive fear of darkness with logic and reason but you still have a nagging voice that sparks your heart to race and your mouth to go dry when things go bump in the night?
+Have you tried to overcome your fear of the dark with logic and reason but you still have a nagging voice that sparks your heart to race and your mouth to go dry when things go bump in the night?
 Are you afraid of the dark?

 Does your feeling of restlessness increase with the onset of the full moon?
 If so, it probably doesn’t help that the words lunatic and lunacy have their origins in the word lunar.
 Throughout human history, people around the world have been bewitched by the moon.
 Myths about the moon persist to this day even though the science doesn’t back up the claims.
 The belief that werewolves change into their canine incarnations when the moon is full certainly adds to the myth and I bet you will find folks that swear the full moon leads to more aggressive behavior and crime.